justifi-tech/web-component-library/README.md

 - React component library
   - Docs for this are not in place yet, but feel free to check out [sample-react-app.zip](https://github.com/justifi-tech/web-component-library/files/11125233/sample-react-app.zip)

+# Environment Variables

+This project uses environment variables to manage configurations for different environments like development, staging, and production.
+These variables are stored in `.env.dev`, `.env.staging`, and `.env.prod` files respectively.

+Before building the project, make sure to set the correct environment using the `NODE_ENV` variable.

 # For contributors:

 Follow the semantic versioning guidelines found [here](https://semver.org/)